sirpurr/grant-program/pollingblock.md

 Possible additional information to include:
 - What work has been done so far?
 We have devised a go-to-market strategy and a budget allocation to acquire 3000 unique users when we launch.
 - Are there any teams who have already contributed (financially) to the project?
 Yes, founder Nick Chang has committed close to $100,000 USD on PoC, MVP, patent, legal documentation, and other operational expenses.
 - Have you applied for other grants so far?
-We have received one grant from the local governmment.
+We accepted one grant from the local governmment.